snrnats/doc-centre/docfx_project/pro/reports/filters-options.md

 ### Show Data

-Displays the dataset that was used to generate that particular visual.
+Displays a summary of the data that was used to generate that particular visual.

 <a href="../images/reports/show-data.png" target="_blank">
     <img src="../images/reports/show-data.png"/>